daiyyr/home-assistant-helper/README.md

-# home-assistant-helper
+# Introduction
-Regularly update R53 records to point to local machine(s) public IP.
+- Regularly update R53 records to point to local machine public IP.
 Each machine use a different AWS user which can only update a specific DNS
+- Regularly upload Home Assistant backup files to s3
+- Regularly push Home Assistant config yaml files to github

 # New machine setup
 - Update workflows/deploy-dns-updaters.yaml, add a new machine nick name to deploy.strategy.matrix.machine-name, e.g. home1,machine2,machine3,newmachine4.
 The Github workflow should be triggered to create a new aws user with policies to update the specific dns